Chapter 29:

 “Hey.
 Shinko.”

-Soft covers and a pillow.
-A standing fan spinning beside my bed.
-My phone on the bedside table next to me.
-Unopened boxes near the foot of the bed.
+I woke up under soft covers and a pillow.
+There was a standing fan spinning beside my bed.
+My phone was on the bedside table next to me.
+Unopened boxes rested near the foot of the bed.

 I looked around.

-This was obviously a dream; if there was anything I could hope for, it was that my method of inter-world transportation would be consistent.
-And I was definitely conscious when I went from Earth to Firma.
+It was obviously a dream; if there was anything I could hope for, it was that my method of inter-world transportation would be consistent, and I was definitely conscious when I went from Earth to Firma.

 It was nice to be back for a little bit though, even if it was only a dream.